Tomires/thesis/tutorial.md

 - Upon answering the query, the player is told to end their turn.

-- After clicking on the end turn button, the player is instructed to finish the battle by killing all enemies.
+- After clicking on the end turn button, the player is instructed to finish the battle by defeating all enemies.

 ## Exploration mode (second part)